East Palestine, Ohio, train derailment: Congress

 The Biden administration, in particular U.S. Secretary of Transportation Pete Buttigieg, faced criticism after the derailment.
 Some lawmakers and locals of East Palestine described the response as delayed and lackluster.
 East Palestine's mayor criticized Biden's visit to Ukraine amid the derailment crisis.
 Right-wing and Republican lawmakers criticized Buttigieg, and some on the political left, such as David Sirota, also criticized Buttigieg.
 The Biden administration defended their response to the derailment, saying they had "mobilized a robust, multi-agency effort to support the people of East Palestine, Ohio" that was refused by DeWine.

 Ohio Senator JD Vance, joined by other lawmakers, asked the Biden administration for funding to conduct a long-term study on the health effects the derailment disaster might have on nearby residents.
-However, the administration turned down the request, citing that they did not consider the study necessary.
-The House Republicans intended to launch a probe into the incident as well as the "too late response", accusing the Transportation Department of neglect.
+However, the administration turned down the request, stating that it did not consider the study necessary.
+The House Republicans intended to launch a probe into the incident, as well as the "too late response", accusing the Transportation Department of neglect.